 Illinois Radio Reader is now playing on Amazon's Alexa!
 To use the skill, open the settings menu on your Alexa app and find the Skills & Apps section.
 Search for Illinois Radio Reader and enable the skill.
 Or enable it here on Amazon.
 Then say “Alexa, play Illinois Radio Reader” to start the stream and “Alexa, stop” to stop.

-Forty years of caring, sharing and over-the-airing with the reading impaired community.
+Over forty years of caring, sharing and over-the-airing with the reading impaired community.

 What does IRR broadcast?